tamaragevorgyan/gettyimages-api/README.md

 ### Hypermedia

 All resources may have one or more URI properties linking to other resources.
-These provide explicit URIs, saving Connect clients from the need to construct URIs on their own.
+These provide explicit URIs to additional resources, saving Connect clients from the need to construct the URIs on their own.

-Here's an example of an image search providing a URI for downloading the image's largest size.
+Here's an example of a search result providing a URI for downloading the image's largest size.

 ```json
 "images": [